 Business Appraisal: Current Fair Market Value of Business

 A business appraisal is the means by which businesses may be formally valued in order to determine its current fair market value.
-The purpose of a business appraisal may inform the business owner as to their asking price in hopes of selling the business, but is usually done for another specific purpose.
+Business appraisals may inform the business owner as to the best asking price they should seek before a potential sale, but is often done for other reasons.
 Formal business appraisals are not necessary when selling the typical small business.
 Rather, a professional business broker should perform a less formal ‘business valuation’ (at no cost to the seller) as a part of the listing process.

 Purposes of Obtaining Business Appraisals

 - Unlike the more conventional (and free) business valuation performed by a business broker prior to listing the business for sale, small business owners typically receive former business appraisals for specific and unique purposes.

 - For example, let us say two business partners are having internal turmoil and agree that one partner should buy the other partner out of their half of the business.